nandzz/Jump-SwiftUI-Coordinator/README.md

 ### `Handle the Actions`

 The coordinator is really easy to understand.
-You receive requests from Views and these requests comes with actions and eventually data associated in these actions.
-You need to handle the next step based on the action of the current path.
+You receive a routing request from the view and these request comes with an action and eventually data associated.
+You need to handle the action to take a routing decision.

 > You can handle these requests inside the **onNext(current path: ProfilePaths)** as you can see below, or you can create an extensions for your coordinator and implement functions of requests.
 For example: **func requestFromProfileRootView(_ action: ProfileRootActions)**